eezkni/ESIM/README.md

 ## Citation

-If this code/ESIMis useful for your research, please cite our paper:
+If this code/ESIM is useful for your research, please cite our paper:

 ```
 @article{ni2017esim,